vlall/MechBook/README.md

 # MechBook
 Mechbook allows you to Mechanize Facebook reverse searches- given a csv list containing phone numbers, reverse search facebook profile names and links of posters.
 #####TO DO
-- Clean up Testing Folder
+- Make Testing Folder
-- Fix Dependencies for Fb_reverse.py
+- Fix Dependencies

 ##Dependencies
 - Mechanize